2nd Armored Division (United States): 2nd Armored Division (Forward)

 In 1975, the 2nd Armored Division's third brigade forward deployed to West Germany and was assigned to NATO's Northern Army Group (NORTHAG).
-The brigade received additional aviation, engineer, military intelligence, medical, and logistics support units and was reflagged as the 2nd Armored Division (Forward).
-The unit's primary mission in case of conflict with the Warsaw Pact was to either secure airfields and staging areas for the deployment of III Corps from the United States, or to deploy directly to the Inter-German Border (IGB) and establish a blocking position as part of a NATO combat force.
+The brigade received additional aviation, engineer, military intelligence, medical, and logistics support units and was additionally designated as the 2nd Armored Division (Forward).
+In case of conflict with the Warsaw Pact, the brigade was to either secure airfields and staging areas for the deployment of III Corps from the United States, or to deploy to the Inner German Border and establish a blocking position as part of a NATO combat force.

-From 1975 through 1978, the Brigade HQ was located at Grafenwöhr, along with the rotating armor and artillery battalions and the supporting engineer and cavalry units.
+From 1975 through 1978, the brigade headquarters was located at Grafenwöhr, along with the rotating armor and artillery battalions and the supporting engineer and cavalry units.
 Two rotating infantry battalions were based at Hohenfels and Vilseck.
 The six-month rotations continued until 1978, immediately before the move to permanent facilities in northern Germany.

 2nd Armored Division (Forward) was based at a new military facility near the village of Garlstedt just north of the city of Bremen.
 The facilities cost nearly $140 million to construct, half of which was paid for by the Federal Republic of Germany.
 The brigade had approximately 3,500 soldiers and another approximately 2,500 family dependents and civilian employees.
 The German government constructed family housing in the nearby city of Osterholz-Scharmbeck.
 In addition to troop barracks, motor pools, an indoor firing range, repair and logistics facilities, and a local training area, facilities at Garlstedt included a troop medical clinic, post exchange, library, movie theater, and a combined officer/non-commissioned officer/enlisted club.
 The division's soldiers and family members received radio and TV broadcasts from The American Forces Network (AFN) – Europe via the AFN Bremerhaven affiliate station located in the nearby port city of Bremerhaven.
 In April 1986, a Burger King restaurant opened on the kaserne.

-The brigade was officially designated as 2nd Armored Division (Forward) during ceremonies at Grafenwöhr, FRG on July 25, 1978.
+The brigade was officially designated as 2nd Armored Division (Forward) during ceremonies at Grafenwöhr, FRG on 25 July 1978.
 The Garlstedt facilities were officially turned over to the United States by the German government in October.
 At that time the Garlstedt kaserne (camp) was named after General Lucius D. Clay, revered by the German people for his role as the American military commander following World War II.
 His son, a retired U.S. Army major general, attended the ceremony.